Fortune Mill Midgame and Late-Game Rooms Guide

 |---|---|

 Gacha is the late-game item layer.
-You unlock capsules, pull items, manage duplicates, convert items into stuffing, and use passive or pedestal-based bonuses to push the final run.
+You unlock capsule machines, pull items, manage duplicates, convert items into stuffing, and use passive or pedestal bonuses to push the final escape.

 Gacha Upgrade Priority